yishunlu-222/anacor.github.io/index.md

 ![Flow chart](whole_process.jpg)

 ## anacor.init
 This command is used to create the initialization for the AnACor.
 This creates the following three default input files for the user to enter commands/flags to the commands.
 They contain the possible flags for the anacor.preprocess, anacor.mp.
-The users can use this template to create a new input file for the commands. **Now the postprocess is also included in the anacor.mp.**
+The users can use this template to create a new input file for the commands. **Now the postprocess is also included in the anacor.mp, but you can only run postprocess by `anacor.postprocess`**

 ```markdown
 ├── current_folder